 Sand occupies 60- 75% mortar volume.

-It is used in Ferrocement & they are further classified as follows:
+Reinforcement are effectively used in ferrocement & they are further classified as follows:

 A. Skeleton Steel: